The Singular Space Logo - Psychoanalytic Psychotherapy

 - Becoming Freud

-Psychoanalytically-oriented psychotherapy brings these ideas of psychoanalysis into practice.
-Rather than providing immediate solutions, it focuses on understanding one's experiences over time.
-It doesn't focus on quick fixes or behavior tips.
+Rather than providing immediate solutions, it focuses on understanding one’s experiences over time.
 It creates a dedicated space where your history, your emotions, and your unique way of seeing the world can unfold such as:

 Moving beyond "coping"